djpiper28/inc-json-rs/src/parser/lexer/README.md

 - Object value indicator token (`:`)
 - Item separator token (`,`)

+The scanners for said types of tokens are within the scanners module.

 The parsing then processes the stream of tokens and starts to callback parts of the resulting JSON structure as they are parsed.